Winter Activity Series – Winter Pups in the River Valley

 How can you say no to that face?
 Photo: Lisa Howatt

 Here are some of our favourite spots in the river valley to take your dogs.
-These are either off-leash trails, or are a trail adjacent to an off-leash park.
+These are either off-leash trails or a trail adjacent to an off-leash park.
 In both cases, the trails are well-trodden enough by other walkers that you and your pup shouldn’t be knee-deep in snow at any point.

 As with anywhere in the city, off-leash or not, be sure to be a considerate dog owner and scoop the poop — we all share the trails.